Before I launched my business earlier this year, I didn’t know much about freelance writing for a living.

 That said, the trick is to not linger on these platforms too much due to their substantial fees and low-rate projects.

 Why?
-Well, because this is how you’ll find high-paying clients.
+Well, because I’ve learned that this is how you find high-paying clients.

 3. The Freelance Writing Community is Awesome

-It goes without saying that being a freelancer can get a little lonely sometimes, especially because we work from home and don’t have colleagues to bounce around ideas with.
+It goes without saying that being a freelancer can get a little lonely sometimes, especially because we work from home and don’t have co-workers to bounce around ideas with.

 Most of the time, it’s just me writing blog posts in my loungewear and #livingthedream!
 (Pyjamas are a misconception.)